 When you need to hire a new employee, look to hire someone with the skills to fill several business needs.
 For example, if you need a new marketing team member, consider hiring someone familiar with both social media and running paid ads.

 Or, instead of hiring new employees, consider outsourcing some tasks to a third-party vendor.
 It is much easier to cut a vendor than it is to fire an employee you paid to train.
-In addition, third-party vendors tend to specialize, which can make them more effective at certain tasks, such as IT or marketing.
+In addition, third-party vendors tend to specialize, which can make them more effective at certain tasks, such as IT, marketing, or accounting.
+Outsourcing accounts payable can significantly reduce overhead while freeing up your accounting staff to focus on other important tasks that need their attention.

 Investing in the professional development of current team members can help keep employees happy and promote long-term growth.
 Attending classes and training can expand their knowledge base while keeping them up to date on new trends in your industry.